berdal84/seeking/README.md

 # Seeking
-Tiny web client-server app to practice Python with FastAPI, and React with Redux and Tailwind.
+Tiny web client-server app to practice Python with FastAPI, and Next.js (TS, Tailwind).

 Project is separated in two folders:
 - [client](./client/README.md) is dedicated to the frontend